seapagan/pyBlog/README.md

 - Profile page for each registered user, showing their Posts, Comments and Social Media links.
-- Posts can have an image assigned to them, this will appear on the main page sumary and each posts detail page.
+- Posts can have an image assigned to them, this will appear on the main page summary and each posts detail page.
 If the image is not specified, a default will be used.
 - Pagination of posts and Comments
 - Ability to 'Pin' a single post at the top of the first page to give it